 About the Solar Plexus Chakra

 - Color: Yellow

 The third chakra represents our personal power.
 It controls our energy as it is related to our willpower, goals, and general purpose.
 Governed by ambition and action, a balanced third chakra will translate into feelings of inner peace, confidence, and self-control.
 Physically, the solar plexus supports your spleen, stomach, liver, and pancreas.
 An imbalanced third chakra can cause feelings of insecurity and lack of purpose, as well as stomach issues (pains, ulcers, chronic indigestion, etc.).

-Foods That Balance: Like the chakra’s color, think yellow when it comes to balancing your solar plexus.
-Bananas, pineapple, corn, lemons, and yellow curry.
-(Bonus: yellow is a natural mood enhancer).
+Like the chakra’s color, think yellow when it comes to balancing your solar plexus.
+Bananas, pineapple, corn, lemons, and yellow curry are all good choices.
+(Bonus: Yellow is a natural mood enhancer).
 Also feed this chakra with complex carbohydrates and whole grains such as oats, brown rice, spelt, rye, farro, beans, vegetables, and sprouted grains.
 These foods provide crucial fiber and sustainable energy.

 The fourth chakra is the energy center in which we feel joy, compassion, and love, not only for others but also for ourselves.
 It paves the pathway to our relationships with others and it establishes our own self-worth.
 Physically speaking, this chakra supports our heart, lungs, upper torso, shoulders, hands, and arms.
 An imbalanced heart chakra can cause feelings of unworthiness, heart issues, anxiety, low self esteem, paranoia, low energy, poor digestion, and anger (among many others).

 Foods for Heart Chakra